Three uncapped Irish players who could be included in Stephen Kenny's squad this Thursday - Pundit Arena

 As Moran is still a teenager and still only has a handful of men’s football experience, it would be bold and maybe surprising if Kenny called him up on Thursday afternoon.
 It’s not out of the question though and that’s for a couple of good reasons.
 The first is Moran’s talent – yes, he has only been showing what he can on the senior stage for the last month but his capacity has been well known by those in the FAI for a long long time.

 Excitingly, Brighton coaches speak of him in the same terms as Evan Ferguson so as time unfolds we could see him become an established midfielder in the Premier League.
-If Kenny has understandable doubts whether the timing is right, he could still be swayed by his personal love for nimble “Wes Hoolahan type” attacking midfielders who can unlock defences.
+That’s not the case just yet but if Kenny has understandable doubts whether the timing is right, he could still be swayed by his personal love for nimble “Wes Hoolahan type” attacking midfielders who can unlock defences.
 Ireland haven’t really had one of those players through the entirety of his reign so it would make sense if he was enthusiastic to get Moran involved as soon as possible.[mc4wp_form id="442993"]

 Read More About: Andrew Moran, Blackburn Rovers, Celtic, Irish Football, Liam Scales, Sammie Szmodics